doug-pires/de-fipe/docs/RFC.md

 - **Main Audience**: Other interested engineers and I.

 # Requirements
-1. Run the pipeline once a month.
+1. Run the pipeline once a month and update the Delta Table with the current month
 2. Use [Delta Lake](https://delta.io/) as Storage framework.
 3. Use Functional Programming & OOP for some cases.
 4. [pytest](https://docs.pytest.org/en/7.3.x/) as test framework